 - Other Specified Feeding and Eating Disorders (OSFED): This catchall category includes people who do not meet criteria for anorexia or bulimia but still have a life-altering eating disorder.

 If you or someone you know has an eating disorder, the first step is to see a medical professional.
-Find a Baptist Health Medical Group provider near you.
+There are stigmas and old stereotypes that prevent people from getting support.
+We understand the complicated relationships with food, exercise, and appearance – talk with your Doctor about your concerns.
+Find a Baptist Health Medical Group provider near you